FAIRiCUBE/collaboration-platform/docs/index.md

 - **[User Guide](user_guide/ug_introduction.md)**

-provides access to the FAIRiCUBE Services: the FAIRICUBE Metadata Catalog describing the project’s datasets (used and produced by the use cases) and processing resources (pipelines, pre-processing, ML models and algorithms),  the Query Tool to query over the resources, the EOX Lab, the rasdaman Lab and the FAIRICUBE storage to let the user try the environments and the algorithms.
+provides access to the FAIRiCUBE Services: the FAIRICUBE Metadata Catalog describing the project’s datasets (used and produced by the use cases) and processing resources (pipelines, pre-processing, ML models and algorithms),  the Query Tool to query over the resources, the EOX Lab, the rasdaman DataCubes Platform and Lab and the FAIRICUBE storage to let the user try the environments and the algorithms.
 For each service detailed descriptions, examples and instructions for use are available.

 - **[Self-Training](self_training/st_introduction.md)**